JMDKC/personal-site-gatsby/content/posts/2020-07-17-gallery-entrances.md

 I’m not complaining though.
 In a hard, impersonal and closed-off city, the difficulty of gaining entry, and those cringe moments, are compensated by finding what’s inside.
 Maybe the difficulty’s the point.

-Here are 11 Parisian gallery entrances that have drifted into my mind today, as I wonder whether I’ll see them again in September, and how the world will have changed between now and then.
+Here are 11 Parisian gallery entrances that have drifted into my mind today, as I wonder when, or whether, I’ll see all of them again.
 For no reason at all, I’ve arranged them in ascending order of difficulty.

 ### Mazzoleni Art